evtodorov/PoSC/assignment6/HeatForOMP/Task_1/topology.md

 rank= 7 coords= 2 1 neighbours(up,down,left,right)= 4 1 6 8
 rank= 8 coords= 2 2 neighbours(up,down,left,right)= 5 2 7 6
 ```
+`Here the boundaries are periodic in both x and y direction.
+Total processes are 9 and the domain is decomposed into 3x3 cartisian topology starting from (0,0) (0,1) ....
+(2,2) with MPI_Cart_create.
+The rank of processes are mapped to the coordinates in cartesian topology without reordering.
+MPI_Cart_coords gets the coordinates for each rank in the processes.
+Neighbours of each rank is obtained with MPI_Cart_shift using direction and displacement.`